Jet Ski Tour Phuket Insurance & Damage Policy (2026)

 - Insurance commonly covers genuine accidents under normal riding behavior.

-- Rider responsibility usually includes clear negligence (reckless speed, collisions, ignoring guide signals).
+- Rider responsibility usually includes clear negligence, such as reckless speed, collisions, or ignoring guide signals.

 - A fair claim should include inspection evidence, not vague accusations.

-- Best prevention: briefing clarity + controlled spacing + calm-water sections for regrouping.
+- Best prevention: briefing clarity, controlled spacing, and calm-water sections for regrouping.

 - Weather decisions matter—wave conditions increase risk and change tour logic.